Adventures in a Messy Life

 Bartolomeu Dias rounds the Cape of Good Hope

 Bartolomeu Dias, who no matter how often I look at his first name, it looks like I spelled it wrong.
 It doesn’t help that spell check also thinks it’s spelled wrong.
-Sigh, poor Ticia, of course, spell check also thinks my name is spelled wrong, so obviously there’s some problems here.
+Sigh, poor Ticia, of course, spell check also thinks my name is spelled wrong, so obviously there are some problems here.

 First off Bartolomue Dias set off with his intrepid crew and reached the Canary Islands.
 This is the point where every other European sailor said, “This is way too scary, we should turn around.”
 But Dias said, “No you crazy people, we’re going to keep going.”